ben-mulhern/shithead-rules/rules.md

 When a player picks up the pile, the player to their left takes the next turn, playing any card of their choosing.

-Certain actions permit the player an immediate, additional turn (more details on this later on).
+Certain actions permit the player an immediate, additional turn.
 If a player gets rid of their last card in an action that would have otherwise resulted in them taking an immediate, additional turn, then the player to their left instead takes the next turn (unless they are the sole, remaining player, in which case the game is over).

-#### 4.3.1 Picking up & minimum hand size
+#### 4.3.1 Minimum hand size

 If a player plays one or more cards on their turn, and this reduces their hand size to below three cards, and if there are still cards in the pick-up pile, they must replenish their hand using the top card(s) from the pick-up pile - as many as it takes to either return their hand size to three or fully exhaust the pick-up pile, whichever comes first.